 Charltons can assist with all aspects of establishing a company in Myanmar and the Myanmar Companies Law 2017.
 For additional information on the formalities involved in the establishment of operations in Myanmar please refer to our presentation on “Doing Business in Myanmar”.

 Establishing operations in Myanmar

 Establishing a company in Myanmar, establishing operations in Myanmar and starting a company in Myanmar are becoming more attractive.
-Charltons has experience in navigating the Myanmar Companies Act 1914.
+Charltons has experience in navigating the Myanmar Companies Law (2017).